Book Susi Briggs

-Susi Briggs is an active storyteller and usually appears to her audiences as Susi Sweet Pea the Fairy.
+Susi has been an active storyteller for many years, appearing to her audiences as Susi Sweet Pea the Fairy.

 Susi was born in Dumfries in 1978 and grew up in a house where everyday news was like a story being told.
-Her grandfather and father were big influences on her when she was younger, and they often told her tales.
-Her grandfather would tell her scary ghost stories about the local area and her father would tell her about Doctor Giggli-gog the Wizard.
-These stories have been inspiration for Susi’s own projects, like The Magical Woodland Walk.
+Her grandfather and father were big influences on her when she was younger and they often told her tales.
+Her grandfather would tell ghost stories about the local area and her father would share tales about Dr Giggligog the Wizard.
+Material which she has since been inspired to use in her own projects like The Magikal Woodland Walk.